min69u/Reforestation/README.md

-## Why did the opera singer go sailing?
-They wanted to hit the high Cs.
+## They laughed when I said I wanted to be a comedian – they’re not laughing now.